Bhanashivara: Education

-There is very old Gadge Maharaj Ashram Shala also located in village where there are hundreds of children's taking their education every year.
-There is also a Marathi medium, an Urdu medium and a Shriram high school that are present in the village, recently one polytechnic college have been founded in the village named as Sant Dnyaneshwar Polytechnic.
+There is an old High School run by Zilla Parishad & other named 'Shriram High School' run by Maratha Shikshan Prasarak Mandal, along with residential Gadge Maharaj Ashram Shala.
+There is also an Urdu medium school.
+Recently, one polytechnic college have been founded in the village named as Sant Dnyaneshwar Polytechnic.

 Temples

-The very well-known and ancient ShriRam Mandir and 1008ParshwaNath Di-jain temple is located in the village.
+The very well-known and ancient ShriRam Mandir and 1008 ParshwaNath Di-jain temple is located in the village.